RebeDyna/demo-live-debugging/README.md

   kind-k8s   https://abc123.live.dynatrace.com/api     Running      98s
   ```

-4. You will also have a VSCode environment with the Dynatrace Code Monitoring extension installed.
-This is where you will be able to make code changes to fix an application bug, redeploy the changes to the cluster, and then set Live Debugging breakpoints to validate the change.
+4. By spinning up the Codespaces, you will have a VSCode environment where you will be able to make code changes to fix an application bug, redeploy the changes to the cluster, and then set Live Debugging breakpoints to validate the change.

 5. Next, forward traffic from the service to your local machine using: